Bob Peck: Later years

 In the later years of his life and career, Peck appeared in more films, portraying the roles of Captain Sebastian Belger in Merisairas, Françoise's father in Surviving Picasso, Ravn in Smilla's Sense of Snow, Harry Briggs in FairyTale: A True Story and Denton (based on Lancelot Dent) in the film The Opium War (Chinese: 鸦片战争; pinyin: yapian zhanzheng).
 He also appeared in the direct-to-TV film The Scold's Bridle (1998).

-In 2000, a year after Peck's death from cancer, the stop-motion animated film The Miracle Maker, was released, in which Peck voiced the character of Joseph of Arimathea.
+In 2000, a year following Peck's death from cancer, the stop-motion animated film The Miracle Maker, was released, in which Peck voiced the character of Joseph of Arimathea.
 The film was dedicated to Peck's memory.

 Awards

-Peck won the Award for Best Actor at the British Academy Television Awards in 1986 for his portrayal of maverick policeman Ronald Craven in the television miniseries Edge of Darkness.

 Personal life

 Peck and actress Jill Baker were married for 17 years, from 1982 until his death, in 1999.
 They had three children: Hannah (born 1983), George (born 1986), and Milly (born 1990).

 Death

 In November 1994, Peck was diagnosed with an undisclosed type of cancer.
-He was said to be undergoing chemotherapy and radiotherapy and his agent claimed that he was making a recovery, but he died at his home in Kingston-upon-Thames, London, on 4 April 1999, at the age of 53.
+He was said to be undergoing chemotherapy and radiotherapy and his agent claimed that he was making a recovery, but he died at his home in Kingston upon Thames, London, on 4 April 1999, at the age of 53.
 His funeral took place in London, and his close friend and Edge of Darkness co-star Ian McNeice read a eulogy at the service.
 He was cremated in London and his ashes were given to his family.